Upriver Studios’ new soundstage lures major TV production to Saugerties

 As long as HBO Max is footing the bill, nobody blinks if Margie Verghese walks into a local vendor and drops a few grand on props.
 “This week I probably spent eight or ten thousand,” she says – and she’s not the only buyer.
 “There was one week in October when I was dressing several sets at one time, and I probably spent double that in a day.”

-Clearly, the impact on the mid-Hudson economy from the production of a long-running TV series like this (Pretty Little Liars just got greenlit for a second season) is destined to be significant, sooner rather than later.
+Clearly, the impact on the mid-Hudson economy from the production of a long-running TV series like this is destined to be significant, sooner rather than later.
 And other soundstages are on the drawing boards in surrounding communities, joining Upriver Studios in making this region a welcoming place for film and TV production.
 The industry booked 42,686 room nights at local hotels in 2021.
 And according to Beth Davenport, there already aren’t enough caterers in the mid-Hudson to meet the demands of film crews working in the area.
 Folks who’ve been closing down restaurants might want to consider a sideways career move about now.
 The wave of the future is about to drench us.